AdityaRaul/Digital-Clock/README.md

-#  Smart Digital-Clock
+# Digital-Clock

-Description
-Smart Digital Clock is a real-time desktop GUI application developed using Python and Tkinter.
+ Digital Clock is a real-time desktop GUI application developed using Python and Tkinter.
 The application dynamically displays the current system time, date, and contextual greeting while updating every second using Tkinter’s non-blocking event scheduling mechanism.

 It features theme switching (Dark/Light mode), 12/24-hour format toggle, and a blinking digital clock effect to simulate a real-world digital display.